MicrobiomeStat 1.4.1

 - Fixed logical operators from

-for proper scalar evaluation
+&to&&for proper scalar evaluation

 - Added filtering to ensure only requested distance metrics are processed when